 - 1. The traditional plant competition will be in a PowerPoint format with fifty (50) slides (one (1) slide for each plant) on a provided laptop. - 2.
-The traditional plants will be selected from the Native region of the host committee. - 3.
-A list of all the traditional plants, with acceptable scientific, Native, and common names, as well as acceptable uses, will be available as part of the registration packet. - 4.
+The traditional plants will be selected from the Native/Tribal region of the host committee. - 3.
+A list of all the traditional plants, with acceptable scientific, Tribal, and common names, as well as acceptable uses, will be available as part of the registration packet. - 4.
 Plants will be identified with appropriate information immediately following the competition. - 5.
 First, second, and third place will be awarded. - 6.
-Books from the reference list can be obtained from every Tribal College library, science department, or bookstore. - 7.
+Books from the reference list can be obtained from any Tribal College library, science department, or bookstore. - 7.
 Tribal College student participants will have up to two (2) hours to complete the competition. - 8.
-There can only be one (1) tribal college student participant at a laptop at a time during the competition. - 9.
+There can only be one (1) Tribal College student participant at a laptop at a time during the competition. - 9.
 Reference material is not permitted during the competition. - 10.
-Common names or traditional uses may vary; check the registration-reference list for acceptable plant names and uses. - Traditional plants may have more than one (1) traditional use; however, only one (1) traditional use needs to be provided for each plant in the competition.
-Each tribal college student participants' list will provide one (1) traditional use for each plant. - 12.
-Any alternate use for a traditional plant that tribal college student participant wishes to provide during the competition shall be cleared by the host committee coordinator prior to the start of the competition.
-Any traditional use provided by the tribal college student participant shall be verified as a traditional use of the host committee region. - 13.
-Tribal College student participants shall list the scientific name, common name, the regional name, and traditional use for each plant. - 14.
+Common or Tribal names/spelling or traditional uses may vary; check the registration-reference list for acceptable plant names, spelling, and uses. - 11.
+Traditional plants may have more than one (1) traditional use; however, only one (1) traditional use needs to be provided for each plant in the competition.
+Each Tribal College student participants' list will provide one (1) traditional use for each plant. - 12.
+Any alternate use for a traditional plant that Tribal College student participant wishes to provide during the competition shall be cleared by the host committee coordinator prior to the start of the competition.
+Any traditional use provided by the Tribal College student participant shall be verified as a traditional use of the host committee region. - 13.
+Tribal College student participants shall list the scientific name, common name, the Tribal name, and traditional use for each plant. - 14.
 Traditional uses for each plant shall be specific beyond simply "food" or "medicine". - 6.
-For medicines, Tribal college student participants shall identify the part of the plant that is used and illness that is treated. - 7.
+For medicines, Tribal College student participants shall identify the part of the plant that is used and illness that is treated. - 7.
 For foods, Tribal college student participants shall identify the part of the plant that is consumed. - 8.
 For building materials, tribal college student participants shall identify the part of the plant that is used and give an example of its uses. - 9.
 For other uses, Tribal college student participants shall identify the part of the plant used and its uses.